Understanding the Distinction Between RFI and RFP

 Understanding when to use an RFI versus an RFP transforms procurement from a compliance exercise into strategic advantage.
 RFIs explore what's possible.
 RFPs evaluate specific solutions.
 Used together strategically, they help you make better vendor decisions while building stronger long-term partnerships.

-The key insight from analyzing 400,000+ procurement questions: Specificity wins.
+The key insight: Specificity wins.
 Generic questions generate generic responses.
 Scenario-based questions reveal how vendors actually think and operate.
 Investment in thoughtful RFI/RFP design pays dividends throughout the vendor lifecycle.

 Whether you're evaluating AI-powered proposal automation platforms or any other enterprise solution, apply these principles to improve both your process efficiency and outcome quality.